kubos/kubos/docs/installation-docs/sdk-installing.rst

         sudo usermod -aG vboxusers <username>

-You will need to logout and log back in to your host computer, otherwise passing usb devices through to your vagrant development environment will not work correctly.
+You will need to logout and log back in to your host computer, otherwise passing USB devices through to your development environment will not work correctly.

 Install Vagrant
 ~~~~~~~~~~~~~~~